-Bilingual Education Certificate
+Bilingual Education Endorsement Certificate

-Rider’s bilingual endorsement program trains future educators to be sensitive to the cultural, sociological, linguistic, and psychological diversities that ELL students bring with them to school.
+Rider’s bilingual endorsement program trains future educators to be sensitive to the cultural, sociological, linguistic, and psychological diversities that English Language Learner students bring with them to school.
 The mission of the bilingual program is to provide the skills, attitudes and understandings necessary to teach non-native speakers of English in order for them to achieve their greatest potential through education for life.
 Furthermore, the program introduces future educators to the different laws and programs that influence the bilingual classroom.

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).

 This endorsement provides bilingual teaching credentials for those already certified in another specialization.
 It is a 15 credit program requiring five courses taken in the late afternoon/evening.